UNINETTSigma2/documentation/storage/storagesystems.md

 * **Not implemented on Saga yet** Backed up with daily snapshots for the last 7 days and weekly snapshots for the last 6 weeks.
 See [Backup](backup.md).
+* Each user has a limitation of 100,000 files for the `$HOME` folder, but a 1,000,000 file limitation per the whole `/cluster` file system.